pygame-community/pygame-ce/docs/reST/ref/display.rst

    .. versionchanged:: 2.2.0 ``vsync=1`` does not require ``SCALED`` or ``OPENGL``

    .. deprecated:: 2.4.0 The depth argument is ignored, and will be set to the optimal value

+   .. versionchanged:: 2.5.0 No longer emits warning when running on xwayland, see :func:`pygame.display.init` for details on running on wayland directly

    Basic example: